Skip to main content

 Changes of agreement on how LWOP is to be handled.

 Regardless of which option the employee is being changed from/to, the main challenge is moving the employee to an appropriate Annual Leave table.
-Basically, you need two almost identical tables per entitlement agreement where the only difference is the setting of the Entitlement Date Rule.
+You will need two almost identical tables per entitlement agreement where the only difference is the setting of the Entitlement Date Rule.

 If you just change the setting on the Annual leave table, then the change will be applied to EVERY employee linked to that table.
 Given the agreement is unique to the employee as at the time they take LWOP, you must change the table the employee is linked to.